 A huge number of bills, invoices, letters and photographs were left behind giving an insight into the workings of a small mid-20th century town pub.

-It is probably unique in Britain, a time capsule, having been left in its original working state for more than fifty years.
+It is probably unique in Britain; a time capsule, having been left in its original working state for more than fifty years.
 Pubs of this age have generally been gutted and transformed by modernisation or demolished to make way for something new.

 The property was put up for sale in the mid-1990′s.
-However, members of the local community realised that the Valiant was special and with the help of Teignbridge Council acted swiftly in acquiring the premises in 1997.
+However, members of the local community realised that the Valiant was special and with the help of Teignbridge District Council acted swiftly in acquiring the premises in 1997.
+A trust was formed which set about recording and preserving what it contained, before opening it to the public.
+2025, will be the 25th year of being open as a museum.

 The attic in particular was an Aladdin’s cave of everyday objects and memorabilia.
 For reasons of safety, one cannot enter the real attic, but a room on the floor below has been rebuilt to replicate it exactly, with all the original contents so that visitors can see the objects that, for the older generation, will bring back fond memories and generate surprise and interest in younger visitors.

-The entry fee is £5 per adult, for children under 16 and disabled people the entrance is free.
+Entry fee – is £5 per adult, for children under 16 and wheelchair users the entrance is free.
+For seniors and students entry is £4 per person.

 Those with disabilities are welcome but there is limited access, however there is a virtual tour on the ground floor that can be enjoyed.
 We regret no dogs are allowed.